Skip to main content

 Unlimited follows Pro and Pro Am.
 These are the wild machines that run slick tyres.

-Any vehicle quicker than a 59.5 second lap will require a 6-point roll cage, frontal head restraint and appropriate safety equipment.
+Any vehicle achieving a laptime faster than 57.00 seconds will require a 6-point roll cage, frontal head restraint and appropriate safety equipment.

 If your vehicle does not fit one of the classes, please discuss with organisers.